AnAppleCore/I2CN_Lab/README.md

 ### lab5_B.sh:

-the script to run on the hosts A, in which the traceroute command is executed
+the script to run on the hosts B, in which the traceroute command is executed

 ### script.py